 Server requirements:

 • Bastion: at least 4 CPU cores, 8 GB RAM, and 150 GB on fast storage.
-This capacity is required because the Bastion host stores all DKP images needed for installation.
-Before being pushed to the private registry, the images are pulled from the public DKP registry to the Bastion host.
+That much disk space is needed because the bastion host temporarily holds all DKP images used for installation.
+Images are downloaded from the public DKP registry to the bastion host before being pushed to the private container registry and packed into archives; these steps require substantial free space.

-• Cluster nodes: the resources for the future cluster nodes should be selected based on the expected workload.
+• Cluster nodes: choose resources for future cluster nodes based on expected workload.
 For example, the minimum recommended configuration is 4 CPU cores, 8 GB RAM, and 60 GB on fast storage (400+ IOPS) per node.

 Preparing a private container registry